HVACR Safety

 Safety – OSHA

-OSHA The Occupational Safety and Health Administration (OSHA) assures safe and healthful working conditions by setting and enforcing standards, and by providing training, outreach, education and assistance.
+The Occupational Safety and Health Administration (OSHA) assures safe and healthful working conditions by setting and enforcing standards, and by providing training, outreach, education and assistance.
 OSHA standards are sets of guidelines and requirements enforced by the Occupational Safety and Health Administration (OSHA) to minimize health and safety risks in workplaces.
 They regulate companies to maintain safe and healthy working conditions and provide suitable training and assistance to their employees before doing their jobs.
 OSHA standards are also known as OSHA regulations or OSHA requirements because they are stipulated in Part 1910 Title 29 of the U.S. Code of Federal Regulations (CFR).
 An OSHA safety standard is a list of material and equipment requirements along with guidelines and instructions for employers to minimize employee risk in the performance of work.
 Adherence to OSHA standards protects workers from fatal hazards and health risks.
 It is organized into four major industries, specifically OSHA standards for construction and general industry, maritime, and agriculture.
 Watch the following video about Personal Protective Equipment, then download and read the PPE brochure below the video.

 Safety – Conclusion